ThoSe1990/anoEngine/README.md

 ## Components

-Within this section the provided components are described and illustrated with some examples how to create and use them.
+Within this section the provided components are described.
+Every component holds the entity to which it belongs to as owner.

-### SpriteComponent
-A SpriteComponent holds the information to render an image or a sprite.
-To access given sprites it is mandatory to add the image with an id to the assetmanager.
-All sprite components are rendered by the sprite system.
+Any component can created by the corresponding Create() function on the api.
+So for instance a sprite component would be created as following.

 ````
 // C++